yukisov/php-owasp-zap-v2/README.md

 PHP client API for OWASP ZAP 2.4

-All API class files (except Zapv2.php) are generated automatically using `PhpAPIGenerator.java` offered by [PhpAPIGenerator.java - zaproxy - OWASP ZAP](https://code.google.com/p/zaproxy/source/browse/branches/2.4/src/org/zaproxy/zap/extension/api/PhpAPIGenerator.java).
+All API class files (except Zapv2.php) are generated automatically using the ZAProxy API generator.

 ##Getting Started